Rishikas: Kamboja–Rishika connection

 Sanskrit scholar Ishwa Mishra believes that the Rishikas were synonymous with the Parama Kambojas.
 V. S. Aggarwala also relates the Parama Kambojas of the Pamir Mountains to the Rishikas of the Mahabharata, located in Shakdvipa.
-According to B. N. Puri, the Kambojas were a branch of the Tukharas.
-Similarly, Moti Chandra sees a close ethnic connection between the Kambojas and the Yuezhi.
+According to B. N. Puri, the Kambojas were a branch of the Yuezhis.
+Similarly, Moti Chandra sees a close ethnic connection between the Kambojas and the Tukhar.
 And other scholars believe that the Kambojas were a branch of the Yuezhi.

 The Sabhaparava of the Mahabharata describes the Lohas, Kambojas and Rishikas as neighboring tribes west of the Himalayas.
 The Adiparva of the Mahabharata compares the Kambojas and the Rishikas, describing them both as "despised" people.
-The Kambojan king Chandravarma is described as an incarnation of Daitya Chandra and the sage, Rishika ("from the Rishika tribe"), is described as an incarnation of Danva Arka.
+The Kambojan king Chandravarma is described as an incarnation of Chandra, a Daitya, and the sage, Rishika ("from the Rishika tribe"), is described as an incarnation of Danva Arka.

 In one version of the Mahabharata Chandravarma is a Rishikan, rather than a Kambojan, king.
 The Kambojas and Rishikas appear side-by-side in a verse.
 In the Udyogaparava of the Mahabharata, the Kambojas and Rishikas are described as one people (Kambojarishika).

 A scholarly class of people is implied, according to some authorities, by the name "Rishika" in the Matsya and Vayu Puranas.
 The Kambojas, in the Dronaparava section of the Mahabharata, are also described as a scholarly people:

 Other Evidences

 Some scholars have proposed that the Rishikas are the Yuezhi of ancient Chinese sources, or the Asii cited by the ancient Greeks.
 J. C. Vidyalankar believes that the Rishikas are the Kushans in general (or perhaps only the dynasty founded by Kanishka).

-The name "Asii" (or "Asioi" mentioned by Strabo, according to one view, alludes to their connections with horses (asva or assa).
-Based on the earlier information from Megasthenes' (350-290 BC) Indica, Pliny the Elder (23–79 AD) mentions Osii (Orsi), Asoi, Aseni, Taxillae and Peucolaitae as Indian peoples living in the upper Indus valley south of the Hindu Kush.
+The name "Asii" (or "Asioi") mentioned by Strabo, according to one view, alludes to their connections with horses (asva or assa).
+Based on the earlier information from Megasthenes' (350-290 BC) Indica, Pliny the Elder (23–79 AD) mentions Osii (Orsi) / Asoi / Aseni, Taxillae and Peucolaitae as Indian peoples living in the upper Indus valley south of the Hindu Kush.
 The Taxillae and Peucolaitae are Gandharans of the Indian traditions while the Asoi, Osii/Orsi and Aseni appear yet other variants of the Assaceni (Aspasioi) and Assacani (Assakenoi)—the Asvayana and Asvakayana of Pāṇini and Katyayana).
 The Aspasios and Assakenois were notable Kamboja groups engaged in horse culture.

 Ancient Indian literary references

 Mahabharata and Ramayana

 The Rishikas fought in the war described in the Mahabharata.
-The allied Lohan, Parama-Kamboja, northern and Parama Rishika tribes fought with the Pandava Arjuna during their Digvijay expedition against the tribes of Uttarapatha.
+The allied Lohan, Parama-Kamboja, northern and Parama Rishika tribes fought with Arjuna of the Pandavaduring their Digvijay expedition against the tribes of Uttarapatha.
 The Kishikindha Kanda of the Ramayana also refers to northern Rishikas.